owncloud/cdperf/README.md

 ## Dashboard
 To visualize the test results you need an influxdb and grafana instance running.
-At ownCloud we are using [https://github.com/owncloud-devops/k6-benchmark-visualization](https://github.com/owncloud-devops/k6-benchmark-visualization)
+At ownCloud, we are using [https://github.com/owncloud-devops/k6-benchmark-visualization](https://github.com/owncloud-devops/k6-benchmark-visualization)